 - 2 cups (500ml) whole milk, (3-4% fat)

 - Half a cup of Hersey chocolate syrup

 - Quarter cup sugar

 - 1 cup half and half, (about 15% fat)

 Step One: Gather and Mix the Ingredients

 The first step it to take two cups of milk (250 ml) and pour it into a small pot that can take at least 2 liters.
 Then add three egg yolks and a pinch of salt.
-Finally add half a cup of Hershey's chocolate syrup.
+Finally, add half a cup of Hershey's chocolate syrup and the sugar.
 Whisk it together, and you should end with a light brown mixture.

 Step Two: Heat It Up

 Next, you heat the mixture on a medium high setting until it just begins to simmer.
 It's very important to heat it slowly and not to get the heat to high.